UTT-Connole/class-api-IT4200-2024-fall/README.md

 Go to http://127.0.0.1:5000/quotes for a good random stoic quotes from Plato and others.

 ## How to use pizzaToppings Endpoint
-Go to http://127.0.0.1:5000/pizzaToppings to finally decide what to put on your pizza!
+Go to http://127.0.0.1:5000/pizzaToppings to finally decide what sauce and toppings to put on your pizza 🍕!

 ## How to use Dad Jokes Endpoint
 Go to http://127.0.0.1:5000/dadjoke to laugh so hard you throw up!
 Now with even more hilarious Dad jokes!